RealNarukyn/timberman-ts/README.md

 ## Honorable mentions

-- Thanks to [@spritekitbook](https://github.com/spritekitbook/timberman-swift), the project I took the resources from.
+- Thanks to [@spritekitbook](https://github.com/spritekitbook/timberman-swift), the project I took the app icon resource from.
+- Thanks to [soluka.fr](https://soluka.fr/blog/archives/phaser-2-creer-timberman-en-html5-canvas/), the webpage I took the game resources such as sprites and sounds from.
 - Thanks to my mom who said that I can full-time work and study at the same time and now I'm losing my hair.